sigevo-summer-school-2019/sigevo-summer-school-2019.github.io/README.md

 (S3), held in conjunction with GECCO 2019 in Prague, is looking for students.

-The core of the second S3 will take place in Prague in the days previous to the conference, and will continue with tutorials the two first days of GECCO, although the bulk of the school will finish right before GECCO.
+The core of the third S3 will take place in Prague in the days previous to the conference, and will continue with tutorials the two first days of GECCO, although the bulk of the school will finish right before GECCO.
 That way, students will be able